While there are now many ways to “lose” fat cells from just about any part of the body, liposuction remains the most efficient solution available.

-Swelling isn’t there and gone.
+Swelling isn’t there and gone

 When we think of post-surgical swelling, we tend to imagine a linear path to healing.
-As tissues recover from the disruption of liposuction, the appearance of the surgical site should progressively improve.
-This is the case, for the most part; but there is a caveat, and you should know about it.
+As tissue recovers from the disruption caused by liposuction, the appearance of the surgical site should progressively improve.
+This is the case for the most part; but there is a caveat… and you should know about it.

-Swelling takes its good, sweet time.
+Swelling takes its good, sweet time

-As anxious as you may be to see the ultimate, final result of liposuction, your body will do what it needs to do, and that means it will take all the time it needs to recover fully.
+As anxious as you may be to see the ultimate final result of liposuction, your body will do what it needs to do.
+That means it will take all the time it needs to recover fully.

-Compression: make friends with it.
+Compression: make friends with it

-In the first weeks after liposuction, when swelling is most prominent, it is your compression garment that will provide you with the most relief.
+In the first weeks after laser liposuction, when swelling is most prominent, it is your compression garment that will provide you with the most relief.

-Using compression as needed, and easing back into physical activity (beyond walking) are two easy and efficient ways to manage swelling and comfort after liposuction.
+Using compression as needed, and easing back into physical activity (beyond walking) are two easy and efficient ways to manage swelling and comfort after laser liposuction.

 Schedule a consultation